ThoranTschoepe/VisaLegatio/docs/review_audit_overview.md

 # Review-of-Review Audit Console – Demo Notes

-This document explains the intent behind the `app/frontend/components/Embassy/BiasAuditQueue.tsx` page and outlines how senior officers should interact with the current demo UI.
+This document explains the intent behind the `app/frontend/components/Embassy/ReviewAudit.tsx` console and outlines how senior officers should interact with the current UI.

 ## What Lands in the Audit Console?
 The queue aggregates bias reviews that already received an initial officer assessment but still require senior oversight: